michaelmosmann/silk/userguide/intro.md

 per( Scoped.INJECTION ).bind( Bar.class ).to( ... );
 {% endhighlight %}
 The 1st line _tells_ Silk to create a _application singleton_ which means there will be just one instance throughout the application (or more precise within one `Injector`) what is also the default behavior if the `per` clause is omitted.

 The 2nd line is somewhat the opposite of the 1st.
 One instance per injection creates a new instance whenever one is injected into another object.
 So effectively all objects will have their very own `Bar` instance.

+### Custom Scopes
 All the `Scope`s shipped with Silk are contained in the `Scoped` utility class and can be used like that.
 You'll not find the very common _REQUEST_ and _SESSION_ scopes since such scopes are directly dependent on the servlet container and frontend framework used.
-This is not a problem at all since it is very simple to write such scopes yourself in 10-30 lines of code.
+This is not a problem at all since it is very simple to write such scopes yourself in several lines of code.

 Silk is much easier to extend with new scopes than other DI frameworks through clear separation of concerns.
 The `Scope` is a singleton that acts as a factory for a `Repository`.
-This keeps track of the instances and picks the instance to use.
+This keeps track of the instances and picks the instance to use in a particular injection case.
 But it is not burdened with the creation.
 The `Injectable` provides new instances when needed to fulfill the `Demand`:
 {% highlight java %}
 public interface Repository {